ritobanrc/grade11/ush/ch5_notes/README.md

         - American encroachments on territory → Native Americans to support British

 ### Initial American Losses and Hardships
+* 75-77 went badly, near Disaster in NYC
+    - British have NY and Philly
+    - Camped at **Valley Forge** through the winter
+* British occupy ports → 95% percent decline in trade → no goods, lots of inflation

+### Alliance with France
+* Turning Point: **Battle of Saratoga**
+    - British surrounded by Americans
+* French (Louis XVI) joins the war
+    - Goal: Weaken Britain
+    - Spain and Holland also support America later

+### Victory
+* British leave Philly, consolidate in YN
+* _Southern Strategy_: Focus on Virginia and Carolines (many loyalists)
+* **Yorktown**: Last Major Battle (Virginia)
+    - Support from French
+    - _General Charles Cornwallis_ surrenders to Washington
+* Several Tory ministers resign

 ### Treaty of Paris